top of page

 The way we humans perceive the world is perfectly described by Newtonian mechanics.
 We throw a bowling ball, we expect it to roll.
 A cat pushes a cup over the tabletop, we expect it to fall.
 We see an action, we expect a reaction.
 The classical world of Newtonian physics respects most of our basic instincts.
 Or is it the opposite?
 What if our instincts led us to describe the world this way?

-There is another formulation to classical physics, which is equivalent to Newton’s views but very different in its form.
+There is another formulation of classical physics, which is equivalent to Newton’s views but very different in its form.
 The Lagrangian mechanics, named after the mathematician Joseph-Louis Lagrange, takes into consideration the path between a present and a future point to derive the laws of nature.
 It is also known as analytical mechanics, and it seems more abstract than the classical one, but it is not.

 It is not as alien as it seems.
 For example, suppose you are in the fields and want to visit your grandmother.
 There are two possible routes.
 Path one goes through a minefield, dense woods, and a maze.
 Also, a big bad wolf waits for you somewhere down the road.
 Path 2 follows a lovely flower meadow, it smells like lilies, and it is shorter.
 Which one would you take?